FlatHillGames/flathillgames.github.io/docs/usage/getting_started.md

 ![object menu](/img/screenshot/object_menu.png)

-Lets choose some objects and add them to our world, select box and press trigger on either of the controller to add it to the scene.
+Lets choose some objects and add them to our world, select box and press trigger on either of the controllers to add it to the scene.
-Congratulation, you've just added your first object!
+Congratulations, you've just added your first object!

 ![added box to the scene](/img/screenshot/box_in_empty_scene.png)